TJC Football: No. 10 Trinity Valley rolls past Apaches

 This week the performance was not the same as Tyler Junior College fell to No. 10 Trinity Valley Community College, 42-10, on beautiful Friday afternoon in Tyler.

-The Cardinals used a punt return for a TD, two interceptions and a stout defense line to halt the Apaches on Earl Campbell Field at Christus Trinity Mother Frances Rose Stadium.
+The Cardinals used a punt return for a TD, two interceptions (Ian Massey, BJ Sculark Jr.) and a stout defensive line to halt the Apaches on Earl Campbell Field at Christus Trinity Mother Frances Rose Stadium.

 TVCC improves to 2-0 in Southwest Junior College Football Conference play, while TJC falls to 0-2.